Article · Apr 10, 2026

 → 400 BAD REQUEST { "error": "user not found" }

 Response-time differential is the subtle one.
-Both calls return the same status code and the same body, but one takes 200 milliseconds (because the work is real: look up the user, queue the email, write the audit log) and the other takes 8 milliseconds (because the code path exits early on “user not found”).
-An attacker scripts the endpoint and measures.
+Both calls return identical status codes and bodies, but one takes 200ms (real work: database lookup, email queue, audit log write) and the other takes 8ms (an early exit on “user not found”).
+An attacker scripts the endpoint and measures elapsed time instead.

 POST /auth/v1/recover { email: "known@example.com" }